-Goals of the Act
+3.1 Goals of the Act

-The Telecommunications Act of 1996 attempts a major restructuring of the U.S. telecommunications sector.
+The Telecommunications Act of 1996 attempts a major restructuring of the US telecommunications sector.
 The 1996 Act will be judged favorably to the extent that it allows and facilitates the acquisition by consumers of the benefits of technological advances.
 Such a function requires the promotion of competition in all markets.
 This does not mean immediate and complete deregulation.
 Consumers must be protected from monopolistic abuses in some markets as long as such abuses are feasible under the current market structure.
 Moreover, the regulatory framework must safeguard against firms exporting their monopoly power in other markets.

-In passing the 1996 Act Congress took radical steps to restructure U.S. telecommunications markets.
+In passing the Telecommunications Act of 1996 ("1996 Act") Congress took radical steps to restructure U.S. telecommunications markets.
 These steps may result in very significant benefits to consumers of telecommunications services, telecommunications carriers, and telecommunications equipment manufacturers.
-But the degree of success of the 1996 Act depends crucially on its implementation through decisions of the Federal Communication Commission and state public utility commissions and the outcome of the various court challenges that these decisions face.
+But the degree of success of the 1996 Act depends crucially on its implementation through decisions of the Federal

+Communication Commission and State Public Utility Commissions and the outcome of the various court challenges that these decisions face.

-The 1996 Act envisions a network of interconnected networks composed of complementary components that generally provide both competing and complementary services.
+The 1996 Act envisions a network of interconnected networks that are composed of complementary components and generally provide both competing and complementary services.
 The 1996 Act uses both structural and behavioral instruments to accomplish its goals.
 The Act attempts to reduce regulatory barriers to entry and competition.
-It outlaws artificial barriers to entry in local exchange markets in an attempt to accomplish the maximum possible competition.
-Moreover, it mandates interconnection of telecommunications networks, unbundling, nondiscrimination, and cost-based pricing of leased parts of the network, so that competitors can enter easily and compete component by component and service by service.
+It outlaws artificial barriers to entry in local exchange markets, in its attempt to accomplish the maximum possible competition.
+Moreover, it mandates interconnection of telecommunications networks, unbundling, non-discrimination, and cost-based pricing of leased parts of the network, so that competitors can enter easily and compete component by component and service by service.

-The 1996 Act imposes conditions to ensure that de facto monopoly power is not exported to vertically related markets.
+The 1996 Act imposes conditions to ensure that de facto monopoly power is not exported to vertically-related markets.
 Thus, the Act requires that competition be established in local markets before the incumbent local exchange carriers are allowed in long distance.

-The Act preserves subsidized local service to achieve "Universal Service" but imposes the requirement that subsidization be transparent and that subsidies be raised in a competitively neutral manner.
+The Act preserves subsidized local service to achieve "Universal Service," but imposes the requirement that subsidization is transparent and that subsidies are raised in a competitively neutral manner.
 Thus, the Act leads the way to the elimination of subsidization of Universal Service through the traditional method of high access charges.

 The 1996 Act crystallized changes that had become necessary because of technological progress.
 Rapid technological change has always been the original cause of regulatory change.
-The radical transformation of the regulatory environment and market conditions that are presently taking place as a result of the 1996 Act are no exception.
+The radical transformation of the regulatory environment and market conditions that is presently taking place as a result of the 1996 Act is no exception.